Roger92/metric-ruler-labels/README.md

 ## Travel times
 You can now add travel times to the ruler.
 Just go to the settings and add all the information for your own conversion.
-You will need to define the label that the module should look for (e.g. miles) and then the distances for that measuring unit that your group would travel on a slow, normal and fast travel speed.
+You will need to define the label that the module should look for (e.g. miles) and then the distances for that measuring unit that your group would travel at a slow, normal and fast travel speed.
 You can also define if you want to display the travel times in days, hours or whatever you want.

-To save some space you can also toggle on the option to only show the total travel time on the last segment of a ruler, instead of both the total and the travel time to this segment from the previous one.
+To save some space, you can also toggle on the option to only show the total travel time on the last segment of a ruler, instead of both the total and the travel time to this segment from the previous one.

 ![image](https://user-images.githubusercontent.com/11605051/201475836-7053e1f9-991e-4727-b0e0-f308c194e757.png)
 ![image](https://user-images.githubusercontent.com/11605051/200674864-8cab8a31-731b-47e0-9755-c9ca022793a9.png)